yael1019/022023-05-react-useeffect-and-fetching/README.md

 - Learn how to make a post request to add additional data

+- BONUS: Learn how to do full CRUD with an array in state

 ## Tools

 Begin with `npm install` and `npm start`